dennis-xlc/fdubbs-rest-api-specification/README.md

-This repository contains the documentation and JSON schema specification for a PPaaS Service.
+This repository contains the documentation and JSON schema specification for [Fudan BBS](http://bbs.fudan.edu.cn/).

 Documentation
 =============